 As a growing area of research, the philosophy of time is increasingly relevant to different areas of philosophy and even other disciplines.
 This book describes and evaluates the most important debates in philosophy of time, under several subject areas: metaphysics, epistemology, physics, philosophy of language, philosophy of mind, cognitive science, rationality, and art.

 Through asking such questions, and showing how they might be best answered, the book demonstrates the importance philosophy of time has in contemporary thought.
-Each of the book’s 10 chapters begins with a helpful introduction and ends with study questions and an annotated list of further readings.
+Each of the book’s ten chapters begins with a helpful introduction and ends with study questions and an annotated list of further reading.
 This and a comprehensive bibliography at the end of the book prepare the reader to go further in their study of the philosophy of time.

 Table of Contents

 1. Epistemology of Time

 2. Metaphysics of Time I: Time and Change

 3. Metaphysics of Time II: Change and Persistence in Objects

 4. Philosophy of Physics